victorpoughon/torchlensmaker/docs/index.md

 The core of the project is differentiable collision detection and ray-tracing implemented in PyTorch.
 PyTorch provides world-class automatic differentiation, and access to state-of-the-art numerical optimization algorithms.
 Export to 3D models is done with [build123d](https://build123d.readthedocs.io/en/latest/).

 The key idea is that there is a strong analogy to be made between layers of a neural network, and optical elements in an optical system.
 If we have an optical system made of a series of lenses, mirrors, etc, we can pretend that each optical element is the layer of a neural network.
 The data flowing through this network are not images, sounds, or text, but rays of light.
 Each layer affects light rays depending on its internal parameters describing its surface shape, and following the very much non-linear Snell's law.
 Inference, or the forward model, is the optical simulation where given some input light, we compute the image formed.
-Training - or optimization - is finding the best shapes for lenses to focus light where we want it.
+Training, or optimization, is finding the best shapes for lenses to focus light where we want it.

-The magic is that we can pretty much use `torch.nn` and `nn.Module` directly, stacking layers like Lego bricks.
+The magic is that we can pretty much use `torch.nn` and `nn.Module` directly, stacking lenses and mirrors as if they were `Conv2d` and `ReLU`.
 Then, pass the whole thing through `optimize()` to find the optimal values for parametric surfaces, and designing lenses is surprisingly like training a neural network!
 Once this is implemented, you get 'for free' the massive power of modern open-source machine learning tooling: automatic differentiation, optimization algorithms, composability, GPU training, distributed training, and more.
 I strongly believe that writing code is a very powerful way to design lenses and this project is an exploration of that.

 I want *Torch Lens Maker* to be to *Zemax OpticStudio* what *OpenSCAD* is to *SolidWorks*.